 Directors may incur personal liability in their capacities as directors under the common law and under an increasing number of statutory provisions, including the Income Tax Act (Canada), environmental protection legislation, employment legislation, and occupational health and safety legislation, as referred to elsewhere in this publication.
-For example, under the CBCA, the BCBCA, the ABCA, the OBCA and the QCA, directors are liable to the corporation if they vote for, or consent to, a resolution authorizing certain corporate action contrary to those Acts, such as the declaration of a dividend or other distribution, at a time when there are reasonable grounds for believing that the corporation would be unable to satisfy a solvency test.
+For example, under the CBCA, BCBCA, ABCA, OBCA and QBCA, directors are liable to the corporation if they vote for, or consent to, a resolution authorizing certain corporate action contrary to those Acts, such as the declaration of a dividend or other distribution, at a time when there are reasonable grounds for believing that the corporation would be unable to satisfy a solvency test.

 Both federal and provincial corporations are required to appoint an auditor, unless exempted.
 Generally, a corporation may be exempt from this requirement if the corporation is not a public corporation and all the shareholders consent to the exemption.

 The shareholders of a corporation may enter into a shareholders’ agreement which provides for the conduct of the business and affairs of the corporation, regulates the rights and obligations of the shareholders to one another, and which may provide for rights of first refusal or other provisions dealing with the transfer of shares.
-Under the CBCA, the ABCA, the OBCA and the QCA, all of the shareholders may agree, under a “unanimous shareholders’ agreement”, to restrict in whole or in part, the powers of the directors to manage the business and affairs of the corporation, and to give to the shareholders the rights, powers and duties, which they have removed from the directors.
+Under the CBCA, ABCA, OBCA and QBCA, all of the shareholders may agree, under a “unanimous shareholders’ agreement”, to restrict in whole or in part, the powers of the directors to manage the business and affairs of the corporation, and to give to the shareholders the rights, powers and duties, which they have removed from the directors.
 The directors are thereby relieved of such duties and liabilities.
-Such an agreement might be used in a subsidiary corporation so that it is managed directly by the parent company with an active board of directors.
+This type of agreement might be used in a subsidiary corporation so that it is managed directly by the parent company with an active board of directors.
 Under the BCBCA, the articles of the company may restrict the powers of the directors and may transfer those powers, in whole or in part, to one or more other persons.

 A share is a fractional part of the capital of a corporation which confers upon the holder a certain right to a proportionate part of the assets of the corporation, whether by way of dividend or upon a distribution on the dissolution of the corporation, and governs the right to vote at shareholder meetings.
 The corporation may issue more than one class of shares and may designate the shares in any way, unless restricted by the constating documents.
 There is no restriction on the number of shares of each class that may be issued by a corporation.
-Under the CBCA, the ABCA and OBCA, the concept of par value shares does not exist and, therefore, shares are not expressed as having a nominal or specified value in dollars or other currency.
-Under the BCBCA and the QCA, the authorized capital of a company may consist of shares with or without par value.
+Under the CBCA, ABCA and OBCA, the concept of par value shares does not exist and, therefore, shares are not expressed as having a nominal or specified value in dollars or other currency.
+Under the BCBCA and QBCA, the authorized capital of a company may consist of shares with or without par value.
 The share capitalization of a corporation may be very flexible and can be tailored to meet its specific requirements.
 Very simple share provisions will usually suffice in the cases of a small or closely-held corporation.

 If the share capitalization of a corporation consists of only one class of shares, all the shareholders will have equal rights: the right to vote at any shareholders’ meeting; the right to receive the remaining property of the corporation on dissolution; and the right to receive any dividend declared by the corporation.
 If the articles provide for more than one class of shares, the above rights must be attributed to at least one of the classes of shares, but it is not necessary that one class have all of these rights.
-If there is more than one class of shares, or if there is only one class of shares with rights in addition to the fundamental rights described above attaching to the shares, these rights and conditions must be set out in the articles of a CBCA, a BCBCA, an ABCA, an OBCA and a QCA corporation.
+If there is more than one class of shares, or if there is only one class of shares with rights in addition to the fundamental rights described above attaching to the shares, these rights and conditions must be set out in the articles of a CBCA, a BCBCA, an ABCA, an OBCA and a QBCA corporation.
 The rights that may be attached to the shares of a class are virtually limitless, but some of the common provisions are as follows:

-- • the right to cumulative, non-cumulative, partially cumulative or fully participating dividends;
+- • The right to cumulative, non-cumulative, partially cumulative or fully participating dividends;

-- • a preference over another class or other classes of shares as to the payment of dividends;
+- • A preference over another class or other classes of shares as to the payment of dividends;

-- • a preference over another class or other classes of shares as to the repayment of capital upon the dissolution of the corporation;
+- • A preference over another class or other classes of shares as to the repayment of capital upon the dissolution of the corporation;

-- • the right to elect a specified number of directors, or other special voting rights or restrictions;
+- • The right to elect a specified number of directors, or other special voting rights or restrictions;

-- • the right to convert a certain class of shares into another class of shares or a debt obligation;
+- • The right to convert a certain class of shares into another class of shares or a debt obligation;

-- • the right of the corporation, at its option, to redeem all or part of the shares of the class; and
+- • The right of the corporation, at its option, to redeem all or part of the shares of the class; and

-- • the right of the shareholder, at its option, to require the corporation to redeem its shares (this form of redemption is known as retraction).
+- • The right of the shareholder, at its option, to require the corporation to redeem its shares (this form of redemption is known as retraction).

 It is also possible to have several series of shares within one class of shares.
 The use of these series is advantageous where the directors wish to issue shares with certain differing characteristics over an extended period of time, without obtaining the shareholders’ approval of the particular characteristics of each series when the series is issued.

 ULCs are incorporated under the ABCA, the BCBCA and the Companies Act (Nova Scotia) in a manner similar to the other corporate statutes in Canada.
 It is also possible to convert existing corporations incorporated under the CBCA, and most of the other provincial corporate statutes, into a ULC by, in the case of Alberta, having such corporation continued under the laws of Alberta as a ULC and, in the case of British Columbia or Nova Scotia, having such corporation continued under the laws of either province and then amalgamated with a newly incorporated shell ULC (or, in the case of British Columbia, having such continued corporation alter its notice of articles).
-The costs for registering a ULC in Alberta is significantly less expensive then the costs for registering a Nova Scotia ULC.
+The costs for registering a ULC in Alberta are significantly less expensive than the costs for incorporating and registering a Nova Scotia ULC.

 As with ABCA corporations, one quarter of the directors of an Alberta ULC must be resident Canadians.
 There are no restrictions on the residency of directors of British Columbia or Nova Scotia ULCs.

 The main difference between ULCs and other federal and provincial corporations is that the shareholders of a ULC have unlimited joint and several liability for the obligations of the ULC upon its dissolution.
 Therefore, prospective shareholders should consider carefully whether or not to use these vehicles, or if intervening liability entities could or should be used to reduce their exposure.
-For example, a U.S. investor could interpose a “stopco” holding corporation between it and the ULC, and thereby effectively limit the U.S. investor’s liability for the ULC’s obligations.
+For example, a US investor could interpose a “stopco” holding corporation between it and the ULC, and thereby effectively limit the US investor’s liability for the ULC’s obligations.
 Shareholders of Alberta ULCs may enter into unanimous shareholder agreements, whereas Nova Scotia and British Columbia do not recognize unanimous shareholder agreements.
 As a result, any limitations on directors’ authorities of Nova Scotia ULCs must be set out in the publicly filed articles of association, and any limitations on directors’ authorities of British Columbia ULCs must be set out in its articles.

-As a result of recent amendments to the Canada-U.S. tax treaty, the use of ULCs in some circumstances may not be as tax-effective as they have been in the past.
+As a result of recent amendments to the Canada-US tax treaty, the use of ULCs in some circumstances may not be as tax-effective as they have been in the past.